JuanJFarina/juanjfarina.github.io/content/unit_testing_and_tdd_schools.md

-London School is associated to a "mocking only" style of TDD, but that's not true either; the pioneers of this school were more focused on pure OO design and thus focused more on the communication between objects than on the objects themselves.
+London School is associated to a "mocking only" style of TDD, but that's not true either; the pioneers of this school were more focused on pure OO design and thus focused more on the collaboration and communication between objects.

 A London School test could look like this: